 Global smartphone brand OnePlus has announced that it will integrate the OxygenOS and ColorOS teams to plan the future software experience together.

-OnePlus Founder and Chief Product Officer for OPPO Pete Lau said that they are working hard to create better products and a better experience for users.
+OnePlus Founder and Chief Product Officer for OPPO Pete Lau said that they are working hard to create better products and user experience.

 “By combining our software resources to focus on one unified and upgraded operating system for both OnePlus and OPPO devices globally, we will combine the strengths from both into one even more powerful OS — the fast and smooth, burdenless experience of OxygenOS and the stability and rich features of ColorOS,” Lau said.